zwxandy/MPCache/infer/README.md

 **Environment:**

-We use the Secretflow framework with SPU to evaluate the efficiency.
+We use the Secretflow framework with SPU to evaluate the decoding efficiency.
 The SPU version is 0.9.1.dev.
 We mainly focus on the 3-party computation (3PC)-based inference.
 Following Secretflow, we use `bazel` to install and build the framework.
-To clearly profile the overhead of each module, we evaluate each module separately to obtain a detailed breakdown.
+To clearly profile the overhead of each module, we evaluate operator-level cost to obtain a detailed breakdown.

 * Framework: SecretFlow
 * SPU version: 0.9.1.dev